Kingstanding: 2022 explosion

 On 26 June 2022 at around 20:30 BST, a suspected gas explosion occurred on Dulwich Road.
 It killed one woman and injured five others, one of which was in life-threatening condition.
-The exact cause of the explosion is currently unknown.
+The exact cause of the explosion was due to a gas boiler exploding.

 Politics

 The Kingstanding ward was the scene of political controversy in May 2006 when it initially appeared its voters had elected a British National Party candidate, Sharon Ebanks, to Birmingham City Council – the first BNP candidate ever to be elected in Birmingham.
 However, it was announced by the Returning Officer shortly after the declaration that a counting error had taken place and, following a High Court recount, Ebanks was removed as Councillor on 26 July 2006 and replaced by Labour candidate Catherine Grundy.
 In 2014 Conservative Gary Sambrook defeated Labour in a by-election, caused by the resignation of Catharine Grundy.
 In the 2014 local elections Ron Storer also won the seat for the Conservatives from Labour, in what was once a safe Labour seat.
+They continued to represent the ward until the 2022 Birmingham City Council Election.

+At the 2019 general election, Gary Sambrook was elected to be the MP for the Birmingham Northfield constituency and remained as the councillor for the ward until the 2022.
+At the 2022 local election, Ron Storer was elected to be the councillor for the Longbridge & West Heath ward which is in the Birmingham Northfield constituency.
+At the 2022 Birmingham City Council Election, the Conservative's Rick Payne and Labour's Des Hughes were elected to serve on the Council to represent the ward.

 Kingstanding is part of the Birmingham Erdington parliamentary constituency.
 The current Member of Parliament is Paulette Hamilton of the Labour Party, who was first elected in a by-election in March 2022 following the death of the previous Labour MP Jack Dromey.